Olivier-Boudeville/Ceylan-Seaplus/doc/seaplus.rst

 .. comment Not relevant anymore: Note that some pseudo-builtin types (like ``void/0`` or ``maybe/1``) are introduced here thanks to the use of Myriad - this does not matter for the current topic.

+The Seaplus include allows notably to mark this ``foobar`` module as a service stub.

 Comments (description, usage, examples) are also expected to be joined to these specs, they are omitted in this documentation for brevity.